-Top gear 3000 is a racing game for the Super Nintendo Entertainment System.
-It was published by Kotobuki System Co Ltd and developed by Gremlin Interactive Ltd in the UK.
-The game was released in the spring 1995.
+Top Gear 3000 (JP: The Planet's Champ TG3000) is a racing game for the Super Nintendo Entertainment System.
+It was developed in the UK by Gremlin Interactive and published by Gremlin in their home territory, and by Kemco everywhere else.
+The game was released early 1995.

-Set in the year 3000 and organized by a anonymous race or individual.
-The competition starts far away from earth, on alien planets on the other side of the galaxy.
+Set in the year 3000 and organized by an anonymous race or individual.
+The competition starts far away from Earth, on alien planets on the other side of the galaxy.
 Below is the text from the introduction of the game:

 “Once every millennium, one of the greatest events in the galaxy begins...
 It is a race.
 A car race.
 It starts at the furthest reaches of the galaxy and ends at the center.
 For the winner riches beyond belief.
 Knowledge of the race is passed from generation to generation.
 The identity of the organizer has been lost through the mists of the time.
 Or maybe it has never been known.
 But even the youngest child knows on a certain date... all he has to do is look to the skies... for a sign.
 The time has arrived.
 YOU are in the race.
 GOOD LUCK”

 One of the prime features of the game is the use of the Super Nintendo multi-tap allowing up to four players to play the game simultaneously.
 The screen is split four ways and if there are fewer than four players, AI opponents will fill up the remaining places.
-The game features championship and VS modes.
-The championship mode has the option for 1 player full screen and 2 player split screen.
-The multiplayer game has 2, 3 and 4 player options.
+The game features Championship and VS modes.
+The Championship mode has the option for one-player full screen and two-player split screen.
+The multiplayer game has two-, three- and four-player options.

 On its release it received mixed ratings.
-The March 1995 issue of Game pro scoring it 4/5 and Nintendo Power giving the game 3.2/5
+The March 1995 issue of Game pro scored it 4/5 and Nintendo Power gave the game 3.2/5.